njdepsky/CA-POP/README.md

-Not-Hispanic or Latino, White alone (P002005) | NHWHITE Not-Hispanic or Latino, Black or African American alone (P002006) | NHBLACK Not-Hispanic or Latino, American Indian and Alaska Native alone (P002007) | NHAMIND Not-Hispanic or Latino, Asian alone (P002008) | NHASIAN Not-Hispanic or Latino, Native Hawaiian and Other Pacific Islander alone (P002009) | NHHIPI --  | --
+Not-Hispanic or Latino, White alone (P002005) | NHWHITE Not-Hispanic or Latino, Black or African American alone (P002006) | NHBLACK Not-Hispanic or Latino, American Indian and Alaska Native alone (P002007) | NHAMIND American Indian and Alaska Native alone (Hispanic/Latino and Not-Hispanic/Latino) (P001005) | AMIND_ALONE American Indian and Alaska Native alone or in any combination of multiple races (Hispanic/Latino and Not-Hispanic/Latino)* | AMIND_COMBO
+Not-Hispanic or Latino, American Indian and Alaska Native alone (P002007) | NHAMIND Not-Hispanic or Latino, Asian alone (P002008) | NHASIAN Not-Hispanic or Latino, Native Hawaiian and Other Pacific Islander alone (P002009) | NHHIPI --  | --